ExposedCat/tg-local-llm/README.md

 - Supports TL;DR, analysis, etc. requests by replies
 - Works with images (depends on LLM capabilities.
 Currently used Qwen2.5 doesn't support images)
 - Can use Web Search (text and image) if you ask for it
-- Can use Brain Module (thinking process) if you ask for it
 - Minimal censorship
 - Human-like character